ArcaneEngineer/ECS-tutorials/part1.md

 ```

-This is does a single frame (_turn_) of processing, for all entities we have created.
+This runs a single frame (_turn_) of processing, for all entities we have created.

 We run it by setting up all the code above in a `.js` file, and calling that function: